Martin Parr: Retrospective views since 2000

+Parr continued to travel the world, often with commissions to explore towns or regions and occasionally their specific traditions, like Kleingärtner in 2019, a cycle of portraits of organised private gardeners in and around Düsseldorf, coinciding with a retrospective show of his there.
+He also took some very lucrative commissions from fashion brands and magazines,^{Refs needed.} and produced a spread for Observer Life on the haute couture ("Models, Make-Up and ₤30,000 Frocks", July 2001).
+For a short time he collaborated with other photographers (probably also to promote him or her), resulting in books created with Argentine Marcelo Brodsky (2007/8), German Jochen Schmid (2009), and with Rimaldas Viksraitis during his extensive stay in India in 2010.

+There are countless interviews with him for newspapers, journals and magazines, while the only extended interview with Parr contained in a book was led by Quentin Bajac, head of photography at the Centre Pompidou, published in 2010 as Parr on Parr, and subsequently edited in French, English, Russian, Spanish and Italian.
+Wendy Jones interviewed him in 2008 extensively to write his biography (and failed).
+She returned to him in 2023 and he agreed on her concept, him telling his story through selected photographs; Utterly Lazy and Inattentive was released in 2025, in the year of his death.

+Global Warning (2026)

+Before he died, Parr had been working on a major retrospective, titled Global Warning, at the Jeu de Paume, Paris, which opened 30 January 2026 and ran through end of May 2026.
+The exhibition brought together around 180 works spanning five decades of his photographic career, highlighting his critique of contemporary society and human impact on the environment.

 Magnum Photos

 Parr joined Magnum Photos as an associate member in 1988.
 The vote on his inclusion as a full member in 1994 was divisive, with Philip Jones Griffiths circulating a plea to other members not to admit him.
 Parr achieved the necessary two-thirds majority by one vote.
 Magnum membership helped him work on editorial photography, and on editorial fashion photography for Paul Smith, Louis Vuitton, Galerie du jour Agnès B. and Madame Figaro.

-In 2014 Parr was voted in as president of Magnum Photos International, a post he held for 3.5 years until 2017.
+From 2013 to 2017, Parr served as president of Magnum Photos.

-Collector
+Collecting

 Photobooks

-Parr is a collector and critic of photobooks.
+Parr was a collector and critic of photobooks.
 His collaboration with the critic Gerry Badger, The Photobook: A History (in three volumes) covers more than 1,000 examples of photobooks from the 19th century through to the present day.
 The first two volumes took eight years to complete.
-Tate Modern's retrospective exhibition of Daidō Moriyama in London included many Moriyama books loaned from Parr displayed in vitrines.

 Other items

-Parr also collects postcards, photographs and various other items of vernacular and popular culture such as wallpaper, Saddam Hussein watches and prostitute advertising cards from phoneboxes (items with a photograph on them).
+Parr also collected postcards, photographs and various other items of vernacular and popular culture such as wallpaper, Saddam Hussein watches and prostitute advertising cards from phoneboxes (items with a photograph on them).
 Here too, items from his collections have been used as the basis for publications and exhibitions.
-Since the 1970s, Parr has collected and publicised the garish postcards made between the 1950s and 1970s by John Hinde and his team of photographers.
+Since the 1970s, Parr had collected and publicised the garish postcards made between the 1950s and 1970s by John Hinde and his team of photographers.